boazsegev/facil.io/README.md

 # facil.io - the C WebApp mini-framework

 **Notice: The *master* branch is the development branch.
-Please select the latest release version by choosing the latest version available as a `tag` in the branch list.**
+Please select the *stable* branch for the latest release or select a release version.**

 [facil.io](http://facil.io) is a C mini-framework for web applications and includes a fast HTTP and Websocket server, as well as support for custom protocols.